karthikeyaguruju/karthikeyaguruju/README.md

 <br clear="both">

+<h2 align="left">Hi 👋, I'm Guruju Karthikeya
-<h2 align="left">Hi!
-My name is KarthikeyaGuruju.
-I am a Student, and I'm very passionate and dedicated to my study.
+  <br>I am a Student, and I'm very passionate and dedicated to my study.
 I can utilize my skills and enhance learning in the filed of work.
 Capable of mastering new source ideas.I have acquired the skills and knowledge necessary to make your project a success.</h2>

 ###